pnlnum/pnl/README.md

 - `-DCMAKE_BUILD_TYPE=Release/Debug`.
 Default is Debug.
 Choose Debug for building a development release without optimization and with debugging symbols.
 Choose Release for building an optimized version.

-- `-DPNL_INSTALL_PREFIX`: the path where to install the library.
+- `-DPNL_INSTALL_PREFIX=<path>`.
+Directory where to install the library.
 Default is to use the building directory as the installation prefix.

 - `-DBUILD_SHARED_LIBS=ON/OFF`.
 Default is ON.
 If ON, PNL is built as a shared library and if OFF as a static library.

-- `-DLAPACK_LIBRARIES`: full path to a Lapack library (not just its directory).
+- `-DLAPACK_LIBRARIES=<path>`.
+Full path to a Lapack library (not just its directory).
 Lapack is detected automatically but the user can specify a particular library.

-- `-DBLAS_LIBRARIES`: full path to a Blas library (not just its directory).
+- `-DBLAS_LIBRARIES=<path>`.
+Full path to a Blas library (not just its directory).
 Blas is detected automatically but the user can specify a particular library. **Note that you must specify both `BLAS_LIBRARIES` and `LAPACK_LIBRARIES` or none of them.**

-- `-DUSE_MPI`: ON/OFF.
+- `-DWITH_MPI=ON/OFF.
 Default is ON.
 If ON, build the MPI bindings.

-- `-DUSE_INTERNAL_BLAS`: ON/OFF.
+- `-DUSE_INTERNAL_BLAS=ON/OFF`.
 Default is OFF.
 If ON, use the internal Blas & Lapack libraries shipped with the PNL source code.

-- `-DLINK_TYPE`: SHARED or STATIC.
-Default is SHARED.
-Determine which type of library to build.

-- `-DPNL_ENABLE_TESTS`: ON/OFF.
+- `-DPNL_ENABLE_TESTS=ON/OFF`.
 Default is ON.
 If OFF, no test is compiled nor registered for running with `ctest`.
 This is intended to be used when PNL is included as a sub project instead of being compiled as an external library.
 In such a case, the typical usage is

         set(PNL_ENABLE_TESTS OFF CACHE BOOL "Disable PNL test.") add_subdirectory(some/path/to/pnl)